We will extend the classical game by introducing quantum superposition, creating a new version called Photonic Ship.

 • Make sure that our ship cannot cross the middle line.

-, and update it whenever the state is changed.
+state, and update it whenever the state is changed.

 ship.rect.top